If you’re looking for how to invest in 3D printing technology, look no further.

-ExOne (NASDAQ:XONE) is more of an emerging player than the other two, with a market cap in the millions rather than the billions.
-They provide 3D printing machines, materials, products and services for industrial customers.
+ExOne (NASDAQ:XONE) provides 3D printing machines, materials, products and services for industrial customers.
 Their newest material is the 300 Series stainless steel that can be used in the making of surgical instruments.

-3D Printing (The) ETF (BATS:PRNT) is up 7.46 percent year-to-date, starting 2017 off well.
-It was launched by ARK, a team of specialists in thematic investing, in July 2016.
+3D Printing (The) ETF (BATS:PRNT) was launched by ARK, a team of specialists in thematic investing, in July 2016.
 This is the one and only ETF dedicated to 3D printing and currently tracks 43 holdings, including HP (NYSE:HPQ), 3D Systems and Stratasys.

 For those looking to play it safe, the index is a good way to minimize risk.
-The Solactive 3D Printing Index includes hardware and software companies focusing on 3D printing.
+The Solactive 3D Printing Index includes hardware and software companies who focus on 3D printing.
 Its most common currency is US dollars and it is composed of largely American companies, such as Autodesk (NASDAQ:ADSK) and Organovo Holdings (NASDAQ:ONVO).
-Autodesk have enjoyed an annual gain of 43.53 percent; their stock has, overall, risen steadily since the start of 2016.

 Don’t forget to follow us @INN_Technology for real-time news updates!